QUASI-DEV/www/md/faq.md

 ### How can a DAO protect itself from ether's volatility?

 A DAO could enter into a hedging contract to protect itself from ether's volatility.
-This contract could be provided by the Service Provider as part of a new Proposal, or by a third party added to the 'whitelist'.
+This contract could be provided by a Contractor as part of a new Proposal.

 ### Who owns the intellectual property created as part of Proposals?

-This depends entirely on the terms of the Proposal from the Service Provider - and then it's up to the DAO in question to approve these terms or not.
+This depends entirely on the terms of the Proposal from the Contractor - and then it's up to the DAO in question to approve these terms or not.

-### How often can a DAO change Service Provider?
+### How many Contractors can a DAO have?

-At anytime and as often as it sees fit.
+A DAO can hire as many Contractors as it sees fit.

+### Can a DAO fire a Contractor?

+Of course, by simply terminating the smart contract engagement with the Contractor in question.

+### How is the DAO protected from malicious Contractors?

+To guarantee the Contractors will not act against the interest of the DAO, a group of signatories validates Contractors’ Proposals then add them to the list of addresses authorized to receive ether (ETH) from the DAO.
+This group of signatories is collectively referred to as a Curator.

+### How many Curators does a DAO have?

+A single one at any given time, although it's likely Curators will often be represented by a multisig of neutral and trusted parties.

+### Is the DAO dependent on the Curator?

+No. To maintain decentralization, the Curator can be fired by the DAO at any time and for any reason.

-### What is the process for selecting a new Service Provider?
+### What is the process for selecting a new Curator?

-Changing the Service Provider takes the form of a Proposal with a special flag.
-Votes on changing the Service Provider take place in two steps.
-The first, a non-binding vote on whether the DAO would like to switch Service Provider or not.
+Changing the Curator takes the form of a Proposal with a special flag.
+Votes on changing the Curator take place in two steps.
+The first, a non-binding vote on whether the DAO would like to switch Curator or not.
 The second, a confirmation vote to give a chance to participants to confirm the result of the first vote, or a chance for the minority to ‘split’ the DAO into two and retain control over their ether.

 ### Would DAO Token Holders still be entitled to rewards after a DAO split?

 Yes.
-If a split occurs, a new DAO is created and both DAOs would continue to operate, each with their own tokens, and each with a different Service Provider.
+If a split occurs, a new DAO is created and both DAOs would continue to operate, each with their own tokens, and each with different Curator and Contractors.
 This would be the equivalent of a large company splitting into two.
 The rewards for Proposals previously voted on are also split and fairly distributed between the DAOs.
 Of course, Proposals voted on after the split will only pay out rewards to their respective DAO.

 ### What's a 51% attack, and how do you prevent it?

-In previous DAO models, if someone was to acquire 51% of a DAO's tokens, they could vote themselves as the Service Provider, and then send 100% of the ether to their own account.
+In previous DAO models, if someone was to acquire 51% of a DAO's tokens, they could vote themselves as the Curator, and then send 100% of the ether to their own account.
 In order to prevent this, a DAO using our framework is able to split itself proportionally to the vote results, leaving the attacker with its ether and the rest of the participants in control of their own.
 Because of this mechanism renders the attack unprofitable, so there is no incentive to execute it.
 This originates a blog post by Vitalik Buterin on [The Subjectivity / Exploitability Tradeoff](https://blog.ethereum.org/2015/02/14/subjectivity).*

-### Why is there only a single Service Provider at any given time?
+### Why is there only a single Curator at any given time?

 For safety reasons.
-In order to prevent a 51% attack, we needed to introduce the rule that a DAO may split in case there is no mutual agreement on a selecting a Service Provider, which in turn removes any incentive to even attempt to bring about such an attack.
-Having room for more than a single Service Provider would negate this fail-safe.
-A DAO can still send ether directly to other parties, but only to parties that the Service Provider has verified and added to a whitelist of permitted payees.
+In order to prevent a 51% attack, we needed to introduce the rule that a DAO may split in case there is no mutual agreement on a selecting a Curator, which in turn removes any incentive to even attempt to bring about such an attack.
+Having room for more than a single Curator would negate this fail-safe.
+On the other hand, a DAO can of course with an unlimited number of Contractors.

 ### Why did you choose to abstract the operational parameters of a DAO?

-You might wonder why the operational parameters of a DAO have been abstracted as part of a series of smart contracts between a DAO and its Service Provider.
-This is because a DAO will hold 100% of its ether from day one and therefore stay secure using immutable code, while at the same time needing to retain enough flexibility to hire and fire Service Providers.
+You might wonder why the operational parameters of a DAO have been abstracted as part of a series of smart contracts between a DAO and its Contractors.
+This is because a DAO will hold 100% of its ether from day one and therefore stay secure using immutable code, while at the same time needing to retain enough flexibility to hire and fire both Curator and Contractors.

 Using this model we are able to guarantee that the core of a DAO (the code that holds the ether) will rarely, if ever need to be updated.
-To keep adapting rapidly to market changes, a DAO will vote on Proposals and could even change Service Providers.
-This means a DAO will still be able to not only affect the operational parameters of its relationships with suppliers, but also completely change business models if desired.
+To keep adapting rapidly to market changes, a DAO will vote on Proposals and could even change Curator.
+This means a DAO will still be able to not only affect the operational parameters of its relationships with suppliers, but also entirely change business models if desired.

 ### I still want to learn more.